JJ/hoborg/text/text.md

 capitalist pigs.
 I couldn't do anything about the circus people.
 Even if I had known.
 Yes, sometimes I'm a lousy eyekeeper, but what the hell, I can't keep it company for ever!
 Well, I do know.
 Where is it, by the way?
-Wireless took it for ride?
+Wireless took it for a ride?
 Aw, c'mon, Wireless, bring it back!
 You're going to break it!

 Who's that mech?